muscasmarco/ADM-HW4/README.md

   Python file containing all functions used for task 3

  6. ***part4.rtf***</p>
-  text file for task 4
+  Text file for task 4